 The Formula S is a single-ended or unbalanced designed high-end headphone amplifier from Xi Audio.
-Its a stunningly natural sounding solid state amp with a fantastic level of resolution and not a harsh peak to be found anywhere.
+Its a stunningly natural-sounding solid-state amp with a fantastic level of resolution and not a harsh peak to be found anywhere.
 It’s 6W into 16-ohm rating and excellent noise floors should deliver tons of power when required but it is also sensitive enough to work well with headphones like the AKG K872 and its 36-ohms rating.
 Pre-amping usually works best for fine control of this beast.

-My usual connection is via a 2000Va AVR from the mains to line conditioner and then typical 3-prong cord to the amp.
+My usual connection is via a 2000Va AVR from the mains to line conditioner and then a typical 3-prong cord to the amp.
 The amp takes a feed from the Chord Hugo 2 which is battery powered and a USB connection to the PC for digital audio.

 What was I looking for?

-In normal circumstances, this setup will have very low noise to begin with so I am not looking for ‘hum’ or hiss issues using the Equi=Core 300.
+In normal circumstances, this setup will have very low noise, to begin with so I am not looking for ‘hum’ or hiss issues using the Equi=Core 300.
 Rather I am looking for any perceived change in the background and dynamic response during playback.

 What did I hear?